yvonne0711/yvonne-s-portfolio/README.md

 - Use of CSS variables throughout
 - Made sure all application's links function correctly using the `href` attribute within the `a` tags
 - A lot more comfortable with CSS flexbox and CSS grid layout.
 Played around with a lot of styling and box modelling
+- Media queries can be tricky but helped me understand my code and portfolio a lot better and wasn't that difficult after all
 - Difficult but great project to start on a portfolio and have a deeper understanding of HTML and CSS